 Renewing Other Certificates

-Renewal Time Frame: A Substitute or JROTC certificate may be renewed six months prior to its expiration date and up to one year after it expires.
-If your certificate has expired for more than one year you must reapply for certification under the requirements in effect at the time of re-application.
+Renewal Time Frame: A Substitute or JROTC certificate may be renewed six months prior to its expiration date and up to 10 years after it expires.
+If your certificate has expired for more than 10 years you must reapply for certification under the requirements in effect at the time of re-application.

 There are no professional development or coursework requirements to renew Substitute and JROTC certificates.